 What are the stages of Six Sigma project management technique?

 Typical Six Sigma Steps diagram illustrates five stages in this project management framework, often known as DMAIC or DFSS (for design related processes).

-DMAIC is a main project approach within Six Sigma methodology representing improvement process cycle.
+DMAIC is the main project approach within Six Sigma methodology representing improvement process cycle.
 DMAIC is an acronym that stands for Define, Measure, Analyze, Improve and Control.
-DMAIC cycle is applied to optimize production of general business process.
+DMAIC cycle is applied to optimize the production of a general business process.